Bringing the Outdoors In: The Power of Plants For Your Feng Shui Home

 Use plants to purify the air quality by removing off-gasses and toxins such as carbon monoxide, benzene, acetone and formaldehyde, and even to absorb mold spores.
 The best air-purifying examples include:

-Shift the Chi
+Boost the Chi

 Another purpose of plants in feng shui is to create dynamic visual interest.
 Not only can you change the material and color of your pots, but you can also shift the chi by varying the shapes of your plants.
 Taller, upright plants are especially useful in creating an illusion of height in a small space.
-The best vertical plant examples are:
+The best vertical and colored plant examples are:

 Plants give us oxygen for the lungs, and for the soul.